Exempt Development

 Assessment of Section 4.55 Modification applications

-This is also relevant for objectors who may have expressed concerns about the original development.
-In this example, if local residents were concerned about issues relating to traffic generation, this issue could not be legally revisited given the developer is only seeking to change the height of the building.
+This matter is relevant for objectors who may have expressed concerns about the original development.
+In this example, if local residents were concerned about issues relating to traffic generation, this issue might be able to be revisited if the developer was changing the height of the building to accommodate the roof construction.
+On the other hand, if the developer was changing the height of the building by adding another floor of office space then revisiting the traffic generation concern may be valid.
 Nonetheless, if the objector was concerned about the height of the building this issue should be raised in the submission letter.

 Is my development exempt from Council approval?